sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development-in-browser.rst

 You can also export & import them

-Export Cutsom Processors
+Export Custom Processors
 -------------------------

-Fire Insights enables you to ``export`` Cutsom Processors from Browser to local machine.
+Fire Insights enables you to ``export`` Custom Processors from Browser to local machine.

-Below are the steps to export Cutsom Processors.
+Below are the steps to export Custom Processors.

 login to Fire Insights & go to Custom Processors list page.